 What kinds of internships have history majors completed?

 Our history majors have pursued a variety of internships.
+You can read more about some of them below.

 How do I find an internship?